brimoran/RDataViz/2 Plotting Tips.md

   geom_point() # adding the points
 ```

 The first line loads the data, in this case one of R's in-built datasets.
 The second line tells ggplot which data source to use and outlines the basic aesthetics "aes" for the plot.
-The third line adds a geometric shape "geom" to the plot.
+The third line adds a geometric shape "geom" to the plot to represent the data.

 By adding a further line of code we can add a title to the basic plot.
 Note the addition of the '+':